| Title: | Workflow for Open Reproducible Code in Science |

 The preferred way to use this function is to provide specific data

-objects in the function call, using the ...
+objects in the function call, using the ... argument.

-If no such objects are provided, notify_synthetic
+If no such objects are provided, notify_synthetic will scan the

-parent environment for objects of class worcs_data
+parent environment for objects of class worcs_data.

 This function is emphatically designed to be included in an 'R Markdown' file, to dynamically generate a notification message when a third party 'Knits' such a document without having access to all original data.